AstroTech/astrotech.github.io/team/matt-harasymczuk/about-en.md

 ## Why you can trust me?

-- **Experience** - 766.6 hours of training courses; 2486 attendees
+- **Experience** - 790 hours of training courses; 2517 attendees

-- **Activity** - 85 technical and business talks; next 14 is planned until June 2016; 4812 minutes on stage that is 80h,  4554 attendees
+- **Activity** - 94 technical and business talks; next 7 is planned until end of June 2016; 5307 minutes on stage that is 88h,  5179 attendees

 - **Practise** - he uses those techniques and technologies in building his own software